ryantd42/NY-Legislative-Git/2023/A7061A-2023/bill.md

   ___________

- Introduced by M. of A. BURGOS -- read once and referred to the Committee on Cities
+ Introduced by M. of A. BURGOS -- read once and referred to the Committee on  Cities -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend chapter 544 of the laws of 2022, authorizing the city of New  York  to  discontinue a portion of real property in the county of the Bronx as parkland and to grant easements for improvements  to  the railroad  right-of-way  to  bring Metro-North railroad service to four new stations in the Bronx and to Pennsylvania Station in  the  county, in relation to making technical corrections thereto; to repeal section 6 of chapter 544 of the laws of 2022, authorizing the city of New York to  discontinue  a portion of real property in the county of the Bronx as parkland and to grant easements for improvements  to  the  railroad right-of-way  to  bring  Metro-North  railroad  service  to  four  new stations in the Bronx and to Pennsylvania Station in the  county;  and to  authorize  the  city  of New York to discontinue a portion of real property in the county of the Bronx as parkland and to grant easements for improvements to the railroad  right-of-way  to  bring  Metro-North railroad service to four new stations in the Bronx and to Pennsylvania Station in the county of New York
+ AN ACT to amend chapter 544 of the laws of 2022, authorizing the city of New York to discontinue a portion of real property in  the  county  of the  Bronx as parkland and to grant easements for improvements  to the railroad right-of-way  to  bring Metro-North railroad service to  four new  stations in the Bronx and to Pennsylvania Station in  the county, in relation to authorizing the city  of  New  York  to  discontinue  a portion of real property in the county of the Bronx as parkland and to grant easements for improvements to the railroad right-of-way to bring Metro-North  railroad service to four new stations in the Bronx and to Pennsylvania Station in the county of New York  and  making  technical corrections  thereto;  and  to  repeal section 6 of chapter 544 of the laws of 2022, authorizing the  city  of  New  York  to  discontinue  a portion of real property in the county of the Bronx as parkland and to grant  easements  for  improvements  to the railroad right-of-way  to bring Metro-North railroad service to four new stations in  the  Bronx and to Pennsylvania Station in  the county

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: